jnj16180340/webaudio-notes/README.md

     - It's supported by Chrome and Firefox
     - SEE https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API/Using_the_MediaStream_Recording_API

-Let's go with (2) for the sake of simple disk writes.
+Let's go with (2) for the sake of simple disk writes and GoogleSpeech integration

 We can only interact with the WebAudio stream from a ScriptProcessorNode, which processes stuff in discrete (time-domain) chunks.